Camp Covid-19 Policies

 - Programs will be divided into groups/cohorts

-- Each group will have a maximum of 10 people (including leaders)
+- Each group will have a maximum of 20 people

-- These groups will be kept separate and will operate with no overlap of leaders or campers
+- These groups will be kept separate and will operate with no overlap of campers

-- Each group will have their own indoor space available
+- Each group will have its own indoor space available

 - While outside, groups will maintain a minimum of 10 meters distance